abhishekarya1/Hash-Define-myNotes/content/spring-boot/stack.md

 [JWT notes](/web-api/security/#jwt-json-web-token)

+Create a JWT util class that contains all methods related to JWT impl.
+Also create a filter class for JWT which is always called before username and password auth and checks for "Authentication" HTTP header's presence and conditionally triggers JWT processing or do nothing (i.e. normal login screen username password auth).

-- need a secret (we can use anything but here we use a random SHA512 hash)
+- decide on a secret (we can use any string but here we use a random SHA512 hash, but keep it the same for all token generation and verification)
-- create token - specify creation time, expiration time, custom claims and sign the token with the secret key
+- create token - call createToken method of the JWT util, set subject on token as username from the `UserDetails` object, specify creation time, expiration time, custom claims and sign the token with the secret key
-- issue toke - if username and password are correct, call create token method in JWT service
-- verify token
+- verify token (create a custom filter bean of type `OncePerRequestFilter`, override its `doFilterInternal()` method and in there write logic to extract token from HTTP request (Authentication header mostly) and call verifyToken method of JWT util)

 **References**:
 - [Spring Boot 3 - JWT Authentication & Authorization](https://youtu.be/HYBRBkYtpeo)

 ## Spring Batch
 **Dependency**: `spring-boot-starter-batch`

+**Enable Annotation**: `@EnableBatchProcessing`

 ![Spring Batch Flow Diagram](https://i.imgur.com/79pktH2.png)